terba/slimmer/README.md

 ## Usage

 You can configure Slimmer through command line arguments.
-For more info see the [User manual](https://github.com/terba/slimmer/wiki/User-manual).
+For general usage see the [User manual](https://github.com/terba/slimmer/wiki/User-manual).

 ```
 Usage: